BeagleLab/beagle/README.md

 This will ensure that everything is compiled into bundle.js.
 You may need to run `npm install browserify -g` first.
 After it states `default done`, go to the Chrome Extensions page, and refresh it.
 Refresh the page your .pdf or browser is loaded on before clicking the Beagle icon, as well.
 Everything should be all set.

 On changes, all of your edits will be automagically bundled for you.
 Just refresh the extension and the page you're testing on.

+### Style

+Make sure your text editor can use the .editorconfig file.
+For more, see [editorconfig](https://github.com/sindresorhus/editorconfig-sublime).

+Run JSHint on everything, if possible.